 There are there are 6 regional types of rail pass available too so if you only plan to explore one area you can purchase a pass just for there.
 Areas covered by the regional passes are England, the South West, London Plus (for day trips out of the capital), Scotland, the Scottish Highlands and Central Scotland.

 Passes are available for First or Standard class travel.
 BritRail passes are not valid for the London Underground or Overground so you will need a valid ticket or Oyster card in London.

 More information coming soon about UK Rail Cards and Brit Rail Passes.

 Do I need to make seat reservations?

-Seat reservations for trains are rarely compulsory in the UK but definitely recommended on busy routes.
+Seat reservations for trains are now compulsory on some train routes in the UK (check with your train operating company).
 Some main line trains that run on the general rail network may have compulsory seat reservations.
 Check at the time of booking and national travel advice before your date of travel.

 Seat reservations are generally free of charge and are booked at the same time as valid travel ticket is purchased, whether this is at a ticket office or on line.